frequently asked questions.

 WHAT DOES DANZ STAND FOR?

-Diversity in Australia and New Zealand.
+Diversity in Australia and Aotearoa New Zealand.

 IS THE AWARD YEARLY?